-Dean of the School of Engineering - Dr. Francelina Neto
+Dean of the School of Engineering - Dr. Dinesh Pinisetty

-The Dean manages all academic programs for the School of Engineering, including faculty hiring and evaluation, course scheduling, and academic budgets.
-She works with department chairs and faculty to update curricula and develop new programs and maintain and enhance the school's research capacities.
-She reviews the academic standing of students and selects students for the Dean's List.
+The Dean manages all academic programs for the School of Engineering, including faculty hiring and evaluation, course scheduling, academic budgets, and accreditations.
+He works with department chairs and faculty to update curricula and develop new programs and maintain and enhance the school's research capacities.
+He/She reviews the academic standing of students and honors students for the Dean's List.